 Project Director – Dr. Nicky Howe

-Nicky holds a Doctor of Business Administration, Post Graduate in Public Sector Management and BA in Public Administration, as well as a Diploma of Ontological Coaching, Australian Institute of Company Directors Diploma and is an Adjunct Professor in the School of Business at The University of Notre Dame.
+She holds university qualifications including a Doctor of Business Administration, Post Graduate in Public Sector Management and BA in Public Administration and a Diploma and Advanced Diploma of Ontological Coaching, is a Graduate of the Australian Institute of Company Directors Diploma, a Fellow of Leadership Western Australia and an Associate Fellow Australasian College of Health Service Management.

 Foundational Team Members

 We acknowledge Foundational Team Members, Dr. Lucy Morris, CEO of Baptistcare and James Lawton, Director Executive Services, MercyCare who continue to support the Program as Community Partners.

 Our Community Partners represent aged care, community, government and business organisations who sponsor the Engaging Young Leaders on Aged Care and Community Boards Program and provide leadership expertise, mentors and speakers for the Emerging Leaders Governance Project and leadership events.
 Read more about our Community Partners here.

 Open Alumni Reference meetings are held through the year as an informal way for Alumni to reconnect and support the program.
 There are also events to enable professional networking and career development events for Alumni and other young professionals interested in leadership and governance.

 Receive our news, events and other special offers to your emailSIGN UP NOW

 In our ninth year of the program, we are delighted to reveal the participants of the 2021 Emerging Leaders in Governance program (ELGP) for Aboriginal and Torres Strait Islander women and women from culturally and linguistically diverse backgrounds.
 This incredible cohort joins the ELGP family with support from the Department of the Prime Minister and […]